cristopherb95/GalaxyShooter/README.md

 ## You can play the game at: https://sharemygame.com/@cristopherb95/galaxy-shooter

 Game was created with unity.
-Try to shoot enemies, collect powerups and get your own highest score!
+Try to shoot enemies, collect powerups and get your own highest score.
 Development was done for desktop in mind, so WebGL build can be a bit laggy.

 ### Game Controls:
 * Movement: WSAD or arrow keys